zachmccabe/briars/docs/notes.md

 ### Light

 For quick closeups I use a small flashlight.
-It's the kind of thing you need routinely when you work outside, so just I upgraded what I already had.
+It's the kind of thing you need routinely when you work outside, so I just upgraded what I already had.

 For the past few years I've been using Jaxman E3 lights, which I run on 1x NIMH AA batteries.
 I use both the 4000K and 5700K Nichia versions of this light.
 Each is rated at 90 CRI.

 I also keep a collapsible reflector in my car but I've only used it once.
-Cattle, in particulary, really hate that thing.
+Cattle, in particular, really seem to hate that thing.
 Camera flash isn't much better.
 Many critters are more willing to accommodate continuous light, I've found.